Unemployment Rates by City in June 2025

-Unemployment rates were higher in July in 13 states, lower in 1 state, and stable in 36 states and the District of Columbia, the U.S. Bureau of Labor Statistics reported in the most recently available statistics.
+Unemployment rates were lower in June in 2 states, higher in 1 state, and stable in 47 states and the District of Columbia, the U.S. Bureau of Labor Statistics reported Nineteen states and the District had jobless rate increases from a year earlier, 4 states had decreases, and 27 states had little change.

 Looking At Unemployment Data By City

-On our list, Detroit, Michigan, is the city with the highest unemployment in America, followed by Las Vegas, Nevada, and then Los Angeles.
+On our list, Los Angeles, California, is the city with the highest unemployment in America, followed by Las Vegas, Nevada, and then Newark, New Jersey.
 Within this list, many fascinating — and even contradictory — trends are revealed that have bearing on small business owners.

 Recommended: Best Cities to Start a Small Business